limbernie/limbernie.github.io/_posts/2018-06-22-bsides-vancouver-2018-workshop-walkthrough.md

 |_http-title: Site doesn't have a title (text/html).
 ```

 `nmap` finds `21/tcp`, `22/tcp`, and `80/tcp` open.
 None of the services are vulnerable to any remote code execution attacks right off the bat.
-Let's explore the `ftp` service next since anonymous login is allowed.
+Let's explore the `ftp` service next since we can log in anonymously.

 ### FTP Service